Flow-matic/Crypo-News/README.md

 ---
  ___

-  * Responsive on all device sizes
+  * Responsive on all popular device sizes.

-  * Interactive elements
+  * Interactive elements, some if not all external links have so much information and knowledge for every visiting user.

  Technologies Used
 ---